lizardfs/documentation/source/support.rst

 ##################
 .. auth-status-writing/none

-Commercial Support is available from Sky Technologies Sp. z o.o..
+Commercial Support is available from Skytechnology Sp. z o.o..

 Have peace of mind with our helpful, passionate support team on standby.